Hardi185/ReactJS/Library vs FrameWork.md

 Summary: With a library (React), you control when functions are called and organize the app structure.
 With a framework (Angular), the framework defines the structure and controls much of the flow, calling your code at predetermined points.

+## When to Use Angular
+- You’re building a large-scale enterprise application.
+- Your team prefers a structured, opinionated framework.
+- You want built-in tools and less reliance on third-party libraries.
+- You need long-term support and stability.

+## When to Use React
+- You need flexibility to choose your own tools and libraries.
+- You’re building a dynamic, high-performance UI.
+- Your team values a simpler learning curve and faster development.
+- You want to leverage a large ecosystem and community support.
+- You plan to build cross-platform apps with React Native.